Statutes of Apimondia

 1 b) Associate Members

-Associate Members are represented by bodies, institutes and laboratories pursuing activities, studies or research in apiculture and related topics or any association working in the interests of beekeepers and apiculture in line with the objectives of Apimondia, that federates more than two beekeepers’ associations from different countries in a determinate geographical region that wish to belong to Apimondia.
+Associate Members are represented by local beekeepers' associations within a country, bodies, institutes and laboratories pursuing activities, studies or research in apiculture and related topics or any association working in the interests of beekeepers and apiculture in line with the objectives of Apimondia, that federates more than two beekeepers’ associations from different countries in a determinate geographical region that wish to belong to Apimondia.

 Applications should be submitted by the official representative to the Executive Council, specifying the denomination, headquarters, objectives, management and any other additional, pertinent information.